My Camera Gear

 •

-• Windows XP (I don't particularly like Windows XP but it beats the alternatives IMO)
+• Windows 7 64-bit Home Premium (I don't particularly like Windows but it beats the alternatives IMO)

 • Nikon Transfer file transfer software (I prefer this because I have control over the naming sequence)

-• Corel Paint Shop Pro Photo X2 editing software (Similar in operation to Adobe Photoshop)
+• Corel Paint Shop Pro Photo X3 editing software

 • FastStone Image Viewer for quick viewing of images (Freeware, very fast, works great with Nikon NEF files)